Policies and Statutory Information

 We work very hard to get things right.
 If we make a mistake we would like to know about it so that we can learn to be better.
 In the first instance please make an appointment to speak to the appropriate person and discuss your concern.
 Appointments can be made through the office-email admin: email@example.com or call 01604 862309.
 Use the staff list to select the best person to speak to!
 If however you feel the need to take the issue further you may wish to speak directly to the Governing Body or to use the Complaints Policy 2016.pdf Things work best when there is good communication and excellent relationships.

 The Pupil Premium funding is provided for eligible pupils to support all aspects of school life and learning.
-Here is our latest statement and the latest academic progress information.
+There is a drop down section to this menu with latest statement, the latest academic progress information and how the funds have been spent to best support the children entitled to the disadvantaged subsidy.

 PE Sports Premium: